 Here is yet another example of a project that came to life because of a reader’s suggestion.
 Thank you for writing in with all of your wonderful craft ideas!
 When the idea was first proposed, there was no question that we loved it.
 This felt flower mobile would be a gorgeous addition to any nursery!
 And of course it is a great opportunity to make something handmade for your little bundle of joy.

 Start this project by gathering your materials.
 You will need the inner circle of an embroidery hoop (the outer circle has a clamp, so do not use that one!), felt, embroidery floss, and ribbon.
 We chose a very springy color scheme for our flower mobile with light greens, yellows, blush pinks, and white, but feel free to choose any color scheme that you fancy.
 Next, choose a complementary color of embroidery floss and a pretty ribbon to hang your mobile once it is finished.
 Once you have your materials, begin by crafting your flowers.
 Find the template for our anemones and leaves below and use it as a guide for cutting your felt pieces.
-When your felt pieces are ready, follow this tutorial for crafting your flowers.
+When your felt pieces are ready, follow the tutorial included (originally from this project) for crafting your flowers.

 This flower mobile would be a great project to do as you prepare for your newborn, or it would make for a wonderful baby shower gift to a daughter or friend who is expecting.
 You can also get creative with this project!
 Make a flower mobile using the same technique with any felt bloom, like these cute tropical flowers, rose buds, or even some pretty succulents for fall.
 If you are interested in our other baby mobile projects, take a look at our hot air balloon mobile or our adorable paper raincloud mobile.
 Browse all of our baby projects and be sure to follow us on Instagram, Facebook, or Twitter for a daily dose of cute!
 Enjoy ~ Lia & team